react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

   * `iconStyle` - Style object for the tab icon.
   * `style` - Style object for the tab bar.
   * `allowFontScaling` - Whether label font should scale to respect Text Size accessibility settings, default is true.
+  * `renderIndicator` - Function which takes an object with the current route and returns a custom React Element to be used as a tab indicator.

 Example: